- Programs & Services

 Adult scoliosis commonly affects the lower back region (lumbar spine) because the vertebrae in this segment bear the entire weight of the body and as such are subjected to more wear and tear.
 Sometimes, adult scoliosis can also be the result of undiscovered or untreated childhood scoliosis.
 The pain associated with adult scoliosis is due to spine degeneration-related inflammation, and not the spinal curvature itself.
 The treatment of adult scoliosis is focused on the management of symptoms.

 Surgical treatment is considered in severe cases of adult scoliosis that do not respond to the use of conservative treatment methods, such as pain medications, physical therapy, and hot/cold compresses, for several weeks to months.
 The objectives of surgical treatment are the reduction of the patient’s pain and the facilitation of their return to routine activities.
-At Marina Del Rey Hospital, we advocate minimally invasive surgical techniques, rather than the traditional open surgical methods.
+At Cedars-Sinai Marina del Rey Hospital, we advocate minimally invasive surgical techniques, rather than the traditional open surgical methods.
 Minimally invasive spinal surgery techniques use smaller incisions to gain access to the spine and tiny surgical tools to achieve spinal nerve decompression (laminotomy and foraminotomy).
 Our surgeons will then remove the damaged spinal disc (discectomy) and stabilize the spine using bone grafts secured with metal rods and screws (transforaminal lumbar interbody fusion and lateral lumbar interbody fusion).

 The minimally invasive spinal surgery techniques used to treat scoliosis include: